org-roam/org-roam-ui/README.md

 #### Favor 2D over 3D

+I know, it looks cool, but man is it slow.

 #### Don't drag the dang thing around so much!

 In our experience, once the graph has actually settled and nothing needs to be rendered again, looking around should pose little trouble.
-Atm there is no way of "saving" the graph configuration, but we are exploring the possibility.
+At the moment there is no way of "saving" the graph configuration, but we are exploring the possibility.
+The graph layout algorithm is deterministic however, so barring any changes to the data it should produce the same results each time.

+### Q: Some of my links are not showing up?

+At the moment we aren't showing citation links made with `org-roam-bibtex` yet, but we will soon!

 ### Q: Will you implement X?